 The Club BSB is 633 000 and the account number is 164 843 336

 Are there any requirements to begin flying the club aircraft?

-The aircraft's owner normally requires an initial familiarisation flight of a new club member, with an approved club member.
+The aircraft's owner/s require an initial familiarisation flight of a new club member, with an approved club member.

-This will most likely be conducted with a committee member, for a short hop “around the patch”.
+This will most likely be conducted with a committee member, for a short hop around 0.5h.
 Don’t worry, we are just looking to see you handle the aircraft with due care, so that the owner would be happy to hand you the keys.